memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.flow_hierarchy.md

     * **weight** (*mgp.Nullable[str]*) – (default=None)
     Attribute to use for node weights.
-If None the weight defaults to 1.
+If `None`, the weight defaults to 1.